ABOUT CAMP

 Camp Facilities

-Campers share two-person wall tents, approximately 8’ x 10’, large enough to stand and walk around in, but without a floor.
-Generally, campers bring a tarp or small throw rug for the floor.
-The tents are equipped with two cots, two washbasins, and a water pail.
+Campers stay in spacious 8’ x 10’ two-person wall tents, large enough to stand and move around comfortably.
+Tents do not have floors, so most campers bring a tarp or small rug for added comfort.
+Each tent is equipped with two cots, washbasins, and a water pail.

-Campers provide their own sleeping bags, full-length air mattresses or foam padding, and pillows.
+Campers must bring their own sleeping bags, full-length air mattresses or foam pads, and pillows.

-Drinking water will be available at camp.
-Shower stalls are provided for use with one’s own sun shower.
+Drinking water is available at camp.
+Shower stalls are provided for use with personal sun showers.

 tent